amir-khoshdel-louyeh/docker-monitor-manager/README.md

 ## dmm-config — quick reference

 `dmm-config` is a small CLI tool included in the package.
-It performs checks and (optionally) fixes common issues required for this app to talk to Docker.
+It performs checks and applies helper actions needed for this app to talk to Docker.

 What it does
 - Detects whether `docker` is available on PATH (`docker --version`).
-- On Linux it can attempt to install Docker via the distro package manager (or suggest the official install script) and can offer to install AppArmor utilities when appropriate.
+- On Linux it can attempt to install Docker via the distro package manager (or use the official install script) and installs AppArmor utilities when appropriate.
-- If `/etc/apparmor.d/docker` exists, it can offer to switch the profile to `complain` or `disable` using `aa-complain` / `aa-disable`.
+- If `/etc/apparmor.d/docker` exists, it switches the profile to `complain` and `disable` using `aa-complain` / `aa-disable`.

 Security & behavior
-- The helper is conservative — it asks before making system changes.
-Use `--yes` only when you trust the environment and want automatic changes.
+- The helper performs required actions automatically and prints the commands it runs.
+Ensure you understand the changes before executing it on shared systems.

 Manual AppArmor commands (Debian/Ubuntu example)
 ```bash